UnivParis1/cas-gradle-overlay-template/README.md

 Generic CAS gradle war overlay to exercise the latest versions of CAS.
 This overlay could be freely used as a starting template for local CAS gradle war overlays.

+## This repository is a customized version from the university of PARIS 1

+It will make it easier to create quickly your project and give some configuration example.
+However the base should stay the apereo repository via a "git rebase".

 ## Versions

 * CAS `5.2.x`